ocryptocode/ocryptocode/README.md

 ### CPT
  platform that tracks all of crypto prices movement in real time.

-powerful way to keep track of all updates in cryptocurrency
+powerful way to keep track of all updates in cryptocurrency markets

 Here is the link to the repository : https://github.com/ocryptocode/crypto-price-tracker.